spatialos/UnrealGDK/docs/content/handover-between-server-workers.md

 In SpatialOS games, the work of the server is spread across several servers (known as “server-workers” in SpatialOS).
 (Note that in SpatialOS, game clients are “client-workers” - there’s more information on [workers](https://docs.improbable.io/reference/latest/shared/concepts/workers) in the SpatialOS documentation.)

-As Unreal expects there to be only one server, rather than several servers, the SpatialOS Unreal GDK has a custom solution to take advantage of the SpatialOS distributed server architecture.
+As Unreal expects there to be only one server, rather than several servers, the SpatialOS GDK for Unreal has a custom solution to take advantage of the SpatialOS distributed server architecture.
 This involves a handover of responsibility for an Actor and its properties between server-workers.
 (Actors approximate to “entities” in SpatialOS, so we refer to them as “entities” when we are talking about what happens to them in SpatialOS - handily, “properties” in an entity’s components in SpatialOS map to replicated Actor properties.
 You can find out more about [entities, components and properties](https://docs.improbable.io/reference/latest/shared/concepts/entities) in the SpatialOS documentation.)

 Server-workers have [authority](https://docs.improbable.io/reference/latest/shared/design/understanding-access#understanding-read-and-write-access-authority) (SpatialOS documentation) over entities, meaning that they are responsible for properties of an entity.
 Only one server-worker has authority over the properties of an entity at a time.
 In order to [load balance](https://docs.improbable.io/reference/latest/shared/glossary#load-balancing) (SpatialOS documentation) between server-workers, each server-worker has only a certain area of authority, so each server-worker has a boundary.
 This means that, at the boundary between server-worker 1 and server-worker 2,  server-worker 1 needs to transfer authority of entity properties to server-worker 2 so that server-worker 2 can seamlessly continue to simulate the entity exactly where server-worker 1 stopped.
 (See SpatialOS documentation on [`AuthorityChange`](https://docs.improbable.io/reference/latest/shared/design/operations#authoritychange).)